Search

 YouTube

-Mentoring can help early career teachers (ECTs) succeed and remain in the profession through confidence building, emotional support, and guidance on instruction.
-External mentorship programs can be a lifeline for rural and remote schools’ ECTs, who would otherwise face additional challenges alone, including as isolation, harsh weather, limited resources, and limited staff capacity.
-Their schools often lack funding and experienced, local teachers to employ their own mentors.
-Moreover, as these schools address staffing shortages by hiring emergency certified teachers, mentors can address knowledge gaps arising from expediting these teachers’ preparation.
-In this paper, we identify how evidence-based external mentorship and education policy changes can jointly address the needs of Alaska and Montana’s rural and remote schools.
+Mentoring can help early career teachers (ECTs) succeed and remain in the profession through confidence-building, emotional support, and instructional guidance.
+External mentorship programs can be a lifeline for ECTs in rural and remote schools, who would otherwise face additional challenges alone, including isolation, harsh weather, resource constraints, and limited staff capacity.
+ECTs’ schools often lack sufficient funding and experienced local teachers to employ their own mentors.
+Moreover, when schools address staffing shortages by hiring emergency certified teachers, mentors can address knowledge gaps arising from accelerating these teachers’ preparation.
+In this paper, we identify how evidence-based external mentorship and education policy changes can jointly address the needs of rural and remote schools in Alaska and Montana.